zapier/zapier-platform-example-app-dynamic-dropdown/README.md

+# MOVED

+This code has been moved to: https://github.com/zapier/zapier-platform/tree/master/example-apps/dynamic-dropdown

+---

 # "Dynamic Dropdown" Example App For Zapier Platform

 A simple app that uses the [Star Wars API](https://swapi.co/) to provide a dynamic listing of choices for an `inputField` in a trigger.